 How to Reduce TDS in My Water?

-Reverse osmosis has a TDS rejection rate of 92-97 percent, it is a great option for lowering the TDS levels of your drinking water.
-This drinking water filtration solution sends water through several filters and an RO membrane, which consists of tiny pores that only allow pure water particles to pass through, no total dissolved solids.
-Total dissolved solids that are leftover are flushed down the drain along with some wastewater.
+Reverse osmosis has a TDS rejection rate of 92-98 percent, it is a great option for lowering the TDS levels of your drinking water.
+This drinking water filtration solution sends water through several filters and an RO membrane, which consists of tiny pores that only allow pure water particles to pass through, greatly reducing total dissolved solids in the product water.
+Total dissolved solids that are contained through the process are flushed down the drain along with some wastewater.

 The TDS that are left over after the water has gone through the RO membrane usually depends on the level of TDS in the water source.
 Usually, RO can remove toxic metals and semi-metals such as copper, nitrate, lead and arsenic, chemicals such as chlorides, salt molecules, magnesium and calcium carbonate, microorganisms such as bacteria, and more.

-RO systems are ideal for treating drinking water or whole-home water sources, as this type of water filtration system can be installed at your home’s point of entry or underneath your kitchen sink.
+RO systems are ideal for treating drinking water or whole-home water sources, as this type of water filtration system can be installed underneath your kitchen sink or at your home’s point of entry.
 These systems are effective in treating high levels of TDS in the water, but excessive magnesium and calcium minerals may damage the RO membrane.

 Distillation is the oldest treatment for purifying water.
 During this process, heat is applied to water, causing it to boil until it becomes a gas and evaporates.
 This gas is usually collected in a cold and sterile container, where it can condense back into its liquid form.